Do Go On - 319 - Vincent Gigante, The Oddfather

 Natural glow.

-If you want a darker shade, put on more natural glow.
+Put on more natural glow.

-And Mick Jagger hosting this one.
+And Mick Jagger hosting it.

 Not funny.